Rough Stock Events

 This event is designed to give even the novice a chance to compete in rough stock events.
 The steer and the contestant both start in the bucking chute and face a 60-second time limit.
 When the chute gate opens, the contestant must bring the steer out to a 10-foot line in front of the chute, and then attempt to wrestle, or “dog” the steer to the ground.
 The contestant will turn the steer’s head up and toward the steer’s shoulder, hoping the steer will fall over on its other shoulder, causing all four feet to point in the same direction as the head was turned.
 If the steer is contrary and falls the other way, it is termed a “dog fall” and the contestant can either attempt to turn the head the same direction or let the steer up and start over.
 In this event either the contestant “dogs” or gets “dogged.”

-Gay rodeo presents three roping events with one designed for beginners.
+Gay rodeo presents two roping events with one designed for beginners.
 The other two can be costly, because your success depends on a very good horse.
 Many roping horses sell for $10,000 and up.
 These events always begin with the contestant in a “roping box.”
 An imaginary start line runs across the front of the roping box and the chute where the calf or steer is held.
 Should the contestant cross this line, called the “barrier”, before the calf or steer clears the chute, a 10-second penalty shall be assessed and added on to the time.

 Calf Roping on Foot

 This is the second step in a roper’s career.
 Most beginning ropers practice on fence posts or other stationary objects and then move in to the arena with a live animal.
 The contestant stands in the roping box and when the calf is released, attempts to throw the loop over the calf’s head.
 Once the loop passes over the calf’s head, the contestant must pull up the slack in the rope.